 International Scholar Transition Program

-Ohio Northern University offers an International Scholar Transition Program that allows non-native English users with TOEFL iBT scores between 50 and 78 or IELTS scores between 5.0 and 6.0 to begin work toward their degree while also taking courses to improve academic English skills before entering into full-time academic study.
+Ohio Northern University offers an International Scholar Transition (Pathways) Program that allows non-native English users with TOEFL iBT scores between 50 and 78 or IELTS scores between 5.0 and 6.0 to begin work toward a degree while also taking courses to improve academic English skills.
 Students who successfully complete the two-semester ISTP begin academic majors full-time the follow semester.

 The Advantages of the International Scholar Transition Program